Medications that worsen dementia: A clinical guide

 1. Anticholinergic Drugs:

-Mechanism of Action: This class of drugs is responsible for inhibiting the production/secretion of Acetylcholine, which is a neurotransmitter playing a significant role in regulating the tasks performed by the parasympathetic nervous system, such as learning, muscle movement, etc. The link between anticholinergic medications and dementia is well-established.
+This class of drugs inhibits the production of acetylcholine, a neurotransmitter that plays a significant role in learning, memory and muscle movement.
+The link between anticholinergic medications and dementia is well-established.

-Alzheimer’s disease and dementia are also caused due to the deficiency of Acetylcholine.
-Administering drugs that further reduce the concentration of the neurotransmitter in the brain can be hazardous and may cause the disease to progress more rapidly.
-The adverse effects of acetylcholine medications in dementia are well-documented.
+Alzheimer’s disease and dementia are also associated with acetylcholine deficiency.
+Administering drugs that further reduce the concentration of this neurotransmitter can be hazardous and may cause the disease to progress more rapidly.

-Alternative Medication: Alternatives to the drugs mentioned above are commonly available but not prescribed until the concern is forwarded to the related medical authorities.
-Therefore, it is important to discuss your dementia medical history, and any other, with the doctor beforehand.
+Alternative Medication: Alternatives to the drugs mentioned above are commonly available but not always prescribed unless the concern is raised with a doctor.
+It is important to discuss any dementia history with your doctor so they can review the prescription and consider alternatives.

 2. Benzodiazepines: